demisto/content/Integrations/MimecastV2/README.md

 <li>Use case 2</li>
 </ul><h2>Detailed Description</h2>
 <ul>
 <li>1.
-In order to refresh token / discover auth types of the account / create new access & secret keys, </li>
-<li>you are required to provide: App ID, Account email address & password.</li>
+In order to refresh token / discover auth types of the account / create new access & secret keys, you are required to provide: App ID, Account email address & password.
-<li>These parameters support the following integration commands: </li>
-<li>mimecast-login -> fetches new access key & secret key</li>
-<li>mimecast-discover -> lists supported auth types of user</li>
-<li>mimecast-refresh-token -> refreshes the validity duration of access key & secret key (3 days)</li>
+These parameters support the following integration commands: mimecast-login -> fetches new access key & secret key mimecast-discover -> lists supported auth types of user mimecast-refresh-token -> refreshes the validity duration of access key & secret key (3 days)
-<li></li>
 <li>2.
 In order to use the rest of the commands, you are required to provide: App ID, App Key, Access Key & Secret Key.</li>
-<li></li>
 <li>3.
-Fetch Incidents - the integration has the ability to fetch 3 types of incidents: url, attachment & impersonation.</li>
+Fetch Incidents - the integration has the ability to fetch 3 types of incidents: url, attachment & impersonation.
-<li>In order to activate them first tick "fetch incidents" box, then tick the relevant boxes for each fetch type you want.</li>
+In order to activate them first tick "fetch incidents" box, then tick the relevant boxes for each fetch type you want.
 </ul><h2>Fetch Incidents</h2>
 <p>Populate this section with Fetch incidents data</p>
 <h2>Configure MimecastV2 on Demisto</h2>